Azure/open-service-broker-azure/docs/developing.md

 ### Building, Testing, and Running

-Building and testing Azure Service Broker code is facilitated through the use of a few easy-to-use make targets that mostly execute tasks within the containerized development environment.
+Building and testing Open Service Broker for Azure code is facilitated through the use of a few easy-to-use make targets that mostly execute tasks within the containerized development environment.

 #### Linting

-The Azure Service Broker project observes quite a large number of style conventions that are common within the Go community.
+The Open Service Broker for Azure project observes quite a large number of style conventions that are common within the Go community.
 Adherence to these conventions is enforced via the
 [Go Meta Linter](https://github.com/alecthomas/gometalinter) tool.